-- Colors: Use a consistent color scheme.
+Colors.
+Use a consistent color scheme.
 Ideally, choose no more than three colors to use across each of your dashboards.
-More colors leads to more visual noise.
+Additional colors create more visual noise.

 Some dashboard platforms provide little flexibility on these design elements, which will make consistency easier.
 With more flexibility comes a bigger risk of miscommunication, so be wary when designing things from scratch.

-As a rule of thumb, include a maximum of 6 to 10 data points.
-In the SaaS dashboard below, there are only ten top-level business metrics being used:
+As a rule of thumb, include a maximum of six to ten data points.
+The SaaS dashboard below only uses ten top-level business metrics:

-- High-level insights at the top: These would include revenue, number of active opportunities and average order value.
+High-level insights at the top.
+These include revenue, number of active opportunities and average order value.
 In other words, your true-north metrics.

-- Granular metrics at the bottom: Keep specific KPIs at the bottom of your dashboard.
-These can include lead response time, follow-up rate and lead response time.
+Granular metrics at the bottom.
+Keep specific KPIs at the bottom of your dashboard, such as lead response time and follow-up rate.

 Whatever model you use, ensure it’s consistent across all of your dashboards.

-A pie chart may work for one metric, while a pivot table will visualize another in a clearer manner.
+For instance, a pie chart may work for one metric, while a pivot table will be clearer for another.

 Let’s run through the most common data visualizations that you’ll use when designing your dashboards:

-4. Pivot table: While they’re not always nice to look at, pivot tables are perfect when laying out exact numbers across categories and values.
+4. Pivot table.
+While they’re not always nice to look at, pivot tables are perfect for laying out exact numbers across categories and values.

-5. Indicators: Provide an instant snapshot of how well a specific metric is performing e.g. number of deals vs. monthly quota.
-Here’s an example of a gauge indicator:
+5. Indicators.
+Provide an instant snapshot of how well a specific metric is performing (e.g., number of deals vs. monthly quota.)

 As a sales manager, it’s your job to guide your team.
 But that’s only possible if you know how well they’re performing: